-"I have really loved the design/graphic course at Woodbridge, it helped you explore multiple styles of creativity that will improve your final outcome and it's very flexible and tailored what you want to do within the projects.
-What makes it to special are the teachers and staffs, they are brilliant, always helping you to do the best you can, really supportive and keep believe in you to the very end."
+"I have really loved the Design/ Graphic course at Woodbridge, it helps you explore multiple styles of creativity that will improve your final outcome and it's very flexible and tailored with what you want to do within the projects.

+What makes it to special are the teachers and staff, they are brilliant, always helping you to do the best you can, really supportive and believe in you to the very end."